telerik/xaml-docs/styling-and-appearance/styling-apperance-setting-a-theme-overview.md

 	* Telerik.Windows.Controls.Data.dll

 	And then merge the dictionaries for the controls in the dlls as shown in __Example 1__.

+	> Merging the .xaml files in App.xaml will apply the theme to all controls in the application.
+To apply the theme only for a specific view you can merge the dictionaries in its Resources.
+For example, in the `<UserControl.Resources></UserControl.Resources>`.
+To apply the theme only for a specific control you can merge the dictionaries in the Resources of the control's parent container.

-> Keep in mind that, creating custom controls or styles based on Telerik controls you will need to use their base styles.
+> Keep in mind that, when creating custom controls or styles based on Telerik controls you will need to use their base styles.
 Read more about this in the [Styling the Controls]({%slug implicit-styles-styling-the-controls%}) article.

 ### How to get the .xaml files required for merging